-A Layoff Inspired This Architect to Seek a New Creative Outlet
+A Layoff Prompted This Architect to Seek a New Creative Outlet

 Bruce Kopytek’s dream job as chief design architect at Thompson-Phelan Group came to a screeching halt in 2009, courtesy of the Great Recession that claimed more than 2 million U.S. jobs across the architecture, engineering and construction (A/E/C) sector.

 “It happened just after my father passed away,” says Kopytek, who currently serves as VP of commercial architecture at Fieldstone Architecture & Engineering.
 “I went to his funeral and came back to find that I had no job.”